 The Consequences of the story primarily focus around Truman.
 Truman is the subject of this deeply artificial show.
 His life is a creation.
 There is a lot of a merchandise and even a Truman-themed bar.
 At the beginning of the film, he feels unfulfilled with his life and begins acting out when his world starts falling apart.

 Over the course of the story, Truman feels like he is going mad as certain details start to not add up.
 He begins to act out like a rebellious teenager.
 After a scary drive with his wife Meryl, actress Hannah Gill decides to leave the show.

 At the end of the film, Truman runs away by sneaking out of his basement.
 Without anybody noticing, he steals a boat and sails out to “sea.”
 Christof tries to kill him with a storm, but Truman survives.
 When Truman hits the wall of the studio, and finds the door leading out, Christof begs him to stay.
-Truman gives his normal phrase: “in case, I don’t see you, Good afternoon, Good evening, and good night.”
+Truman gives his signature phrase: “in case I don’t see you, Good afternoon, Good evening, and good night.”
 Truman leaves.
-The last image is two security guards changing the channel.
+The films ends on two security guards changing the channel.